NashTech-Labs/CodeSquad-sbt-plugin/README.md

 Step 4:- In .codesquad.conf file

-codesquad
-  {
+codesquad {

-reports = ["scalastyle","coverageReport","scapegoat","cpd","lineOfCode"] // Report's name which you want to upload in codesquad.For loc report file name for shell script should be lineOfCode.sh and log file should be moduleName.log
+reports = ["scalastyle","coverageReport","scapegoat","cpd","loc"] // Report's name which you want to upload in codesquad.
+For loc report file name for shell script should be loc.sh and log file location inside target folder with your moduleName.log

 organisationName = "...."